yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 ---
 ## Learning Objectives (Work in progress)

-We’ve spent sometime in getting a reasonable understanding in running handful of docker containers.
-We often have to customise docker images by adding missing software tools or any package dependencies you need for your  analysis.
+We’ve spent sometime in gaining a reasonable understanding of running docker containers.
+Sometimes, we have to also customise docker images by adding missing software tools or any package dependencies you need for your  analysis.
 How can you re-use the same image after sometime or even share it with other collaborators.
 This brings us to the point of sharing your image with others!

 Upon completion of this session, you will learn:

 - how to share your Docker image with others.

 ### Sharing Docker Images without DockerHub

-We often times need to share  our dockerized image to another person.
-Sharing means taking the images we’ve built on your local machine and making them available for other people to use
+Sharing docker image means taking the images you’ve built on your local machine and making them available for other people to use.

-docker has save command where you can save into tar file.
+Docker has save command where you can save into tar file.
 We can list the directory after save.

 ```bash
 docker save busybox > busybox.tar